-Kidnapped twice by the same man years apart - the real-life story of Jan Broberg
+Kidnapped twice by the same man years apart – the real-life story of Jan Broberg

 When they finally contacted Agent Welsh, he “knew darn well that [Berchtold] was right in the middle of” it, he said in the documentary.

-Berchtold was tracked to a motorhome in Salt Lake City decorated with poster-size pictures of Jan.
+Berchtold was traced to a motorhome in Salt Lake City decorated with poster-size pictures of Jan.
 Tracking calls he made from a pay phone, investigators figured out he’d enrolled Jan in a Catholic girls’ school in California.
 He had been pretending he was a CIA agent whose wife had been killed and had to keep the identities of his daughter and himself secret.

 “An investigation determined that Bob Berchtold had convinced two guys who were in jail with him, he would given them $1000 a month if they burned down” the florist shop Mr Broberg owned, Mr Welsh says in the documentary.
 “And they did.
 They not only did that, they burned down a whole half a block of Pocatello.
 They were convicted ... but we could not pin it on Berchtold.”